-Africa have the highest teen pregnancy rates in the world.
+Africa has the highest teen pregnancy rates in the world.

 How to PREVENT teen pregnancy